 There are moments of transcendence during which you strike spiritual gold.
 Instantly and seemingly without cause, something shifts and you tap into an energy greater than your own.
 Time and space seem to suspend, your mental vantage point expands, everything makes sense — a straightforward path to follow, and no challenge is too formidable.
 All of the tension you hold releases for one perfect moment and you experience whole and complete trust in the process of life.

 According to Drs.
 Andrew Newberg and Eugene D’Aquili, seeking a connection beyond the limits of our everyday selves is inherently normal and inherently human.
 Newberg found that what may be happening in those moments is that certain areas of the brain are altered, largely due to decreased activity in the parietal lobe, one of the parts of the brain that keeps you oriented in three-dimensional space.

 Traditional meditation techniques seem to lead to those states.
 But a simpler and faster way to reach that state is through music and movement.
 All forms of life have a certain frequency, including the human body and all its parts.
 Moving the body to the frequency of music causes a resonance between the music’s frequency and the body’s own frequency.

-“When we shake ourselves to the fullest height of ecstatic expression and then fall into the deepest state of quiet, we set the stage for powerful realignment and evolution of our whole being,” he writes.
+“When we shake ourselves to the fullest height of ecstatic expression and then fall into the deepest state of quiet, we set the stage for powerful realignment and evolution of our whole being,” Keeney writes.
 Free-movement and shaking the body also stimulates the brain’s dopamine, serotonin, and opioid neurotransmitters — our “feel good” chemicals.

+A simple technique that can be mastered by anyone within 20 minutes, with no prior meditation experience is “brain wave vibration.”
 Here’s how it goes.
 Turn on instrumental music — drumming or anything with a beat.
 Move your body to the music.
 Bounce your knees, shake your shoulders, tap your chest — any movement is OK, just allow yourself to feel your body as you are lulled deeper into the rhythm of your own movement, listen to its needs and move it as it wishes.